colorday-app/colorday-website/README.md

 ColorDay is an ongoing full stack application based on personal interests.
 This repository is the frontend of the application built with Angular.

-The backend of ColorDay is built with Spring.
+The [backend of ColorDay](https://github.com/colorday-app/colorday-service) is built with Spring Boot.

 ## Development